{+ Free Tracking Spreadsheet Download}

 The second page is for people who only want to do a few things and see how they are progressing for the year at a glance.

-Even if you send the money toward debt payoff every month, tracking the amounts will help you feel good about the progress you are making.
+Even if you send the money toward debt payoff every month, tracking the amounts will help motivate you when you can see the progress you’re making.

 Keep the Money Separate

-The main thing I like about having an account there is that I can set up multiple savings accounts for different things — emergency fund, little money savings, vehicle savings, etc. I think they now limit to 15 accounts, but that’s usually sufficient.
-Also, any information you need about your account is easily accessible — like routing numbers for moving your money, etc.
+The main thing you want is the ability to set up multiple savings accounts for different things — emergency fund, little money savings, vehicle savings, etc. You also want a bank where any information you need about your account is easy for you to find when you need it — like your full account numbers, routing numbers for moving your money, etc.

 Set that financial goal and then work for it!
 Don’t ever think that Little Money amounts are too small to make a difference in your financial picture.
-It all starts with attitude.
-Pennies make dollars, and dollars make a difference!
+It all starts with attitude… and before you know it, you’ll be able to save $1000 in a year and it will probably seem quite easy.

 These are wonderful tips!!